infostellarinc/stellarstation-api/examples/fakeserver/README.md

 The server can be configured in any of the following ways:

 - by system properties passed on the gradle command line
-- by system properties passed through the JAVA_OPTS env var on the docker command line
+- by system properties passed through the JAVA_TOOL_OPTIONS env var on the docker command line
 - by environment variables on the docker command line

 See also [application.conf](./src/main/resources/application.conf).